 Since the consequences of incorrect spacing vary from legal non-compliance to serious death and destruction, it’s well worth the time to become acquainted with any standards that are relevant to your design.
 Plus, it keeps the undergrads from zapping themselves.

-Have a question about clearance and creepage?
+Have a question about creepage and clearance distances?
 Contact an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer